ImDanyul/yamaha-motorcycles/README.md

 ### Media

-All images sourced from <https://www.pexels.com>
+Images for the website sourced from <https://www.pexels.com> and <https://unsplash.com/>